GoSecure/pyrdp/README.md

 Keep in mind that exposing the host's network to the docker can compromise the isolation between your container and the host.
 If you plan on using the player, X11 forwarding using an SSH connection would be a more secure way.

-### Installing on Windows
-If you want to install PyRDP on Windows, note that `setup.py` will try to compile `ext/rle.c`, so you will need to have a C compiler installed.
-You will also need to generate a private key and certificate to run the MITM.

 ## Using the PyRDP Man-in-the-Middle
 Use `pyrdp-mitm.py <ServerIP>` or `pyrdp-mitm.py <ServerIP>:<ServerPort>` to run the MITM.